Table of Contents

 Western society gender roles and family roles are deeply entrenched.
 We are walloped with the gender-stick as soon as we are born; bombarded with ‘pink and pretty’, or made to stand tall while crumpling under ‘strong and steadfast’; we are taught to expect our mothers to raise us and our fathers to provide for us.

 But for most of the world, roles of the family extend and enmesh with each other.
 There is much more generational crossover than in western culture, with grandparents, aunties and uncles, siblings and indeed friends playing the maternal roles in each other’s life.
-In Kyrgyzstan, family is so much more than a basic ‘Keeping Up With The Joneses Unit’; families are not only extended by blood and dutiful love, but can be chosen; families are made richer with more people.
+In Kyrgyzstan, family is so much more than a basic ‘Keeping Up With The Joneses Unit’; families are not only extended by blood and dutiful love but can be chosen; families are made richer with more people.
 Family can be considered important above all else, which, in our book is the right way to look at the world.

 Family – however it is defined, plays a seminal role in our upbringing and understanding of our world, why wouldn’t it be advantageous for it to include a range of inspirational and foundational roles?
-In Central Asia, Asia, and South East Asia, family gives reason to rise, reason to work, reason to smile, reason to live, it is the people you have in your life that makes you contented, not the things.
+In Central Asia, Asia, and South East Asia, family gives reason to rise, a reason to work, a reason to smile, a reason to live, it is the people you have in your life that makes you contented, not the things.
 By and large, families outside Western culture do not become disparate individuals, but remain as a unit, often sharing homes, roles and responsibilities making everyone’s life easier and more enriched.
 The elderly are valued for the life lessons they embody instead of sent to count the days until their death in a retirement home, and youths are allowed autonomy and confidence instead of being fobbed off in front of televisions and online devices and the damaging loneliness of disconnection.